KwongSunny/TOA5T/README.md

     Setmaxwarnings - changes the default maximum warnings of the server [DONE]

-    Warn - warns a user and logs it into the db, if the user has more than the max warnings, ban the user [DONE]

 In Development utilities:

+    Random - random number generator, can also utilitize lists [NEEDS TESTING]

+    Ban - bans a user permanently by mention or id [NEED TO ADD TEMPBAN TAG]

+    Warn - warns a user and records in db, if the user has over the max warnings, ban the user [DONE]

 Planned utilities: